 I used red and blue fondant for accents to give our cookie jar some personality!
-Polka dots are cut from large and small piping tips, and I used an alphabet cutter set to cut out the word "cookies" in red fondant.
+Polka dots are cut from large and small piping tips.
+I used an alphabet cutter set to cut out the word "cookies" in red fondant.

 Adding the Cookies to the Cookie Jar Cake